moneybutton/yours-channels/docs/yours-lightning-protocol.md

 Low Level vs. High Level
 ------------------------
 There are two protocols in the Yours Lightning Protocol.
-The low-level protocol is for creating, maintaining and closing a payment channel between two agents.
+The low-level protocol is for creating, updating, and closing a payment channel between two agents.
 The high-level protocol is a way of using a network of payment channels to send payments to and from any number of people.

-Low Level Message Data Structures
+Low-Level Message Data Structures
 ---------------------------------
 All message types are JSON objects with these properties:
 - cmd: A string, specifying the name of the command to be executed by the